Soham murders: Disappearance

-At 11:45 a.m. on Sunday, 4 August 2002, Jessica Chapman left her home in Brook Street, Soham, for a barbecue at the home of her best friend, Holly Wells, in nearby Redhouse Gardens.
-She told her parents she was going to give her friend a necklace engraved with the letter "H" that she had purchased for her on a recent family holiday to Menorca.
+At 11:45 am on Sunday, 4 August 2002, Jessica Chapman left her home on Brook Street, Soham, for a barbecue at the home of her best friend, Holly Wells, in nearby Redhouse Gardens.
+Prior to leaving her home, Chapman told her parents she was going to give her friend a necklace engraved with the letter "H" that she had purchased for her on a recent family holiday to Menorca.

-The two girls and their friend Natalie Parr played computer games and listened to music for about half an hour before Parr returned home.
-By 3:15 p.m., both girls had changed into distinctive replica Manchester United football shirts, one of which belonged to Wells, and the other to her older brother, Oliver.
-At 5:04 p.m., Wells's mother took a photograph of the two before the children ate dinner with the other guests.
-They returned to playing upstairs in the house at about 6:10 p.m.
+The two girls, together with their friend Natalie Parr, spent about half an hour playing computer games and listening to music before Parr returned home.
+By 3:15 pm, both had changed into distinctive replica Manchester United football shirts: one belonging to Wells, and the other to her older brother, Oliver.
+At 5:04 pm, Wells's mother photographed the pair before they ate dinner with the other guests.
+They then returned upstairs, where they browsed the Internet and sent several emails between 5:11 pm and 5:32 pm.

-At approximately 6:15 p.m., the two girls left the Wells residence without informing anyone to buy sweets from a vending machine at the local sports centre.
-While returning to 4 Redhouse Gardens, Wells and Chapman walked past the College Close home of Ian Huntley, the senior caretaker at the local secondary school.
-Huntley evidently lured the girls into his house, saying his girlfriend, Maxine Carr – the girls' teaching assistant at St Andrew's Primary School – was in the house; she was in fact visiting her mother in Grimsby, Lincolnshire.
+At approximately 6:05 p.m., the girls left the Wells residence without informing anyone, intending to buy sweets from a vending machine at the Ross Peers Sports Centre.
+While walking back to 4 Redhouse Gardens, they passed the College Close home of Ian Huntley, the senior caretaker at the local secondary school.
+Huntley lured them inside by claiming that his girlfriend Maxine Carr – their teaching assistant at St Andrew's Primary School – was in the house, although she was in fact visiting her mother in Grimsby, Lincolnshire.

-The precise events after the girls entered 5 College Close are unknown, but investigators believe sections of Huntley's claims in interviews to the media prior to his arrest, and in his later trial testimony – such as that he had been cleaning his dog at the time the girls passed by his house around 6:30 p.m., and that one girl had been suffering from a mild nosebleed – may have been true.
-The cause of death of both girls was later ruled to be asphyxiation.
-Chapman's Nokia 6110 mobile phone was switched off at 6:46 p.m.
+The precise sequence of events after the girls entered 5 College Close remains unknown.
+Investigators believe that certain elements of Huntley's subsequent public statements to the media, and later claims made during his trial testimony – including assertions that he had been washing his dog when the girls passed at around 6:30 pm, and that one had suffered a mild nosebleed – may contain fragments of truth.
+The cause of death for both girls was later determined to be asphyxiation.
+Chapman's Nokia 6110 mobile phone was switched off at 6:46 pm.

-At 8:00 p.m., Nicola Wells entered her daughter's bedroom to invite the girls to say goodbye to her guests, only to discover both children missing.
-Alarmed, she and her husband, Kevin, searched the house and nearby streets.
-Minutes after their daughter's 8:30 p.m. curfew had expired, Nicola Wells phoned the Chapmans to ask if the girls were there, only to learn Leslie and Sharon Chapman were worried that their youngest daughter had not returned home.
-Following frantic efforts by the families to locate their daughters, Wells and Chapman were reported missing by their parents at 9:55 p.m.
+At 8 pm, Nicola Wells went to her daughter's bedroom to invite the girls to say goodbye to her guests, only to discover that both were missing.
+She and her husband, Kevin, searched the house and surrounding streets.
+Minutes after their daughter's 8:30 pm curfew had passed, Nicola Wells telephoned the Chapman household, learning that Leslie and Sharon Chapman were themselves concerned that their youngest daughter had not returned home.
+Following frantic efforts by both families to locate the girls, Wells and Chapman were reported missing by their parents at 9:55 pm.